jbystronski/db-essentials/README.md

 ### General

-All query operators start with underscore to disctinc from regular field names:
+Query operators start with underscore to avoid mismatching, in general you should avoid preceding your database field names with _.

 ```js